dmbaturin/ocamlbook.org/README.md

 You'll need the dev version now, some features are not yet in a release.

 For converting pages from Markdown to HTML it uses the `cmark` program.

+## Reading

+A draft more or less in sync with the repo lives at https://ocaml-book.baturin.org I should setup a CI for it eventually.